Mpox (Monkeypox): Frequently Asked Questions

 Contact MDH at 651-201-5414 to speak with officials to assess your risk and possible eligibility for vaccination.

 Red Door Clinic:

 Vaccine availability is improving, and more people are now eligible.
-Please call the Red Door Clinic at 612-543-5555 for more information about getting the Monkeypox vaccine.
+Please call the Red Door Clinic at 612-543-5555 for more information about getting the Mpox vaccine.

-Following MDH guidelines, Red Door Clinic is prioritizing the following people for Monkeypox vaccination, regardless of the number of sexual partners:
+Following MDH guidelines, Red Door Clinic is prioritizing the following people for Mpox vaccination, regardless of the number of sexual partners:

-- People who have been exposed to Monkeypox
+- People who have been exposed to Mpox

 - People living with HIV